Mohammed-Taysser/paperCuts/README.md

 ## Features 💬

 - Designed with progressive enhancement in mind.
-- Standalone With Only React No Redux Yet
+- Standalone With Only React
 - Using Hooks & Context & localStorage To Save And Deal With Data

 ## Adding Bootstrap